The formula on this page is a summary from the Queensland Plumbing and Wastewater (QPW) code.

 - Area needed (square metres) = average greywater volume per week: 2660 litres divided by 25 (DIR) = 106 square metres.

-When you are sure your property is suitable for greywater use and have all the information required, submit the documents and greywater application to Council for approval.
+When you are sure your property is suitable for greywater use, have all the information required and the volume requires Council approval before proceeding with the installation, submit the documents and greywater application to Council for assessment.